pinterest/thriftcheck/README.md

 You can pass a list of filenames or directory paths.
 Directories will be expanded recursively to include all nested `.thrift` files.

 You also can lint from standard input by passing `-` as the sole filename.
-You can also use `--stdin-name` to customize the filename used in output messages.
+Use `--stdin-name` to customize the filename used in output messages.

 ```sh
 $ thriftlint --stdin-name filename.thrift - < filename.thrift